euclidesdry/premium-minds-test/README.md

 npm dev
 ```

-Run the following command to run the production version
+Use the following command to run the production version

 ```bash
 yarn start